4a50/reading-notes/Code-401/read-37.md

 Must configure app constants to initialize the connection

-+ Create and instance of the database and use Database.CreateTableAsync to add a table
++ Create an instance of the database and use Database.CreateTableAsync to add a table

 Can Copy the database to backup/update/etc..